 Can't Connect to Your Home Wifi Network

-- Make sure you have the correct password and are entering it exactly
+- Make sure you have the correct password and are entering it exactly.
+Passwords are case sensitive.

 - Make sure your password doesn't have any special characters in it.